-In its default mode, SyncDat will look for any changes which have occurred since the last scan of the remote directory.
+In its Peer Mode, SyncDat will look for any changes which have occurred since the last scan of the remote directory.
 It will then attempt to propagate the changes it finds, subject to access permissions.
 This mode may be used when changes have been made to files on both sides.

 Peer Mode is especially sensitive to system clock accuracy, change conflicts, and disruptions.
 Mismatched system clocks, changing the same file on both sides, or a system disruption may cause incorrect operation and loss of data.